 11. Compost.

-Food waste is a big part of household waste.
+Food waste is a significant contributor to household waste.
 Composting is an eco-friendly way to utilize this waste, and it's great for your plants.
-Here's a quick and easy way to compost kitchen scraps from the Washington Department of Ecology.
+Here's a quick and easy composting method from the Washington Department of Ecology.

 12. Shop secondhand.